ZunairaMughal24/first_trial/README.md

-# first_trial
+# first_Git_trial

-A new Flutter project.
+A new Flutter project for git revision.

 ## Getting Started